 Home made Tiramisu is ALWAYS better after being refrigerated for 24 hours and my sugar free low carb keto Tiramisu is no different.
-Really.
-I am not winding you up.
-You have to wait.
+DO NOT LISTEN to anyone who says you don’t need to wait that long.
+They don’t have a clue.
+A real chef knows that for Tiramisú to taste amazing, all the flavours need time to blend and infuse the sponge fingers.
+So be patient.
 Trust me, it will be worth it, I promise.

 - once the sponge cake has cooled and compacted (I recommend baking it the day before) cut it into finger-size strips (about 1.5cm width) and set aside.

-- use a spoon to beat egg yolk with erythritol and ½ tsp stevia in a large bowl until you obtain a smooth paste.
+- use a manual whisk to beat egg yolk with powdered erythritol and 1/2 tsp stevia in a large bowl until you obtain a smooth paste.

 - whisk cream until very firm and add to mascarpone mix.

-- whisk egg white until very stiff and add to mascarpone mix.
+- whisk egg white until powdery stiff and add it to mascarpone mix.

 - add rum and pinch of stevia to the coffee; stir and allow to cool a little (if too hot the sponge fingers will absorb too much and you'll have a soggy tiramisu).

-- top with ½ or ⅓ mascarpone mix (see notes) and sprinkle cocoa all over the top (use a small sieve).
+- top with 1/2 or 1/3 mascarpone mix (see notes) and sprinkle cocoa all over the top using a fine strainer.